-The terms public cloud and private cloud describe how the cloud infrastructure is used.
+The term public cloud and private cloud describe how the cloud infrastructure is used.
 In the public cloud, the virtual servers of individual organisations are hosted on the vast data centre infrastructures of their providers.
 This multi-tenancy sharing of resources gives the provider the ability to offer customers the unlimited scalability that many of them demand.

 Private cloud still offers the benefits of cloud hosting, including on-demand scalability, but rather than the organisation having its servers hosted on shared infrastructure, it has the private, single-tenancy use of its own hardware.